-Briefly answer the following: What practices are in place to maintain a safe environment?
+Briefly answer the following:

+What practices are in place to maintain a safe environment?

-- Media Statements and inquires need to be made to the principal/ Superintendent's Office. - All entrances are locked and monitored with an A phone system during the school day. - Visitors should report to the office.
+- Media Statements and inquires need to be made to the principal/ Superintendent's Office. - All entrances are locked and monitored with an A phone system during the school day.

+- Visitors should report to the office.
 Staff report to the office if they see someone without a badge. - All classes should use caution when exiting/entering the building to and from recess or any other outdoor activity. - Students should not be in the hallway without appropriate pass. - All staff members wear a badge daily.
-If a visitor is seen in the building without a visitor's badge, they are directed to the office to sign in. - Personnel are assigned to designated areas in the AM/PM to supervise students entry/exit into and from the building and to class. - In the case of a fire, tornado drill, or school evacuation, staff members take an attendance roster and emergency cards to ensure you know where all of your students are located. - Classroom Doors remained locked during the school day and doors are not to be propped open. - Partnerships with local law enforcement and fire departments to optimize overall safety of all students and staff.
+If a visitor is seen in the building without a visitor's badge, they are directed to the office to sign in. - Personnel are assigned to designated areas in the AM to supervise students entry into the building and to class. - In the case of a fire, tornado drill, or school evacuation, staff members take an attendance roster and emergency cards to ensure you know where all of your students are located. - Classroom Doors remained locked during the school day and doors are not to be propped open.